Proteanindustries/Protean_ROS/README.md

 # Protean_ROS
-# This is a ROS publisher and subscriber node set.
+# This is a set of ROS publisher and subscriber node sets.
+# These include data transmission and actuator control for wheel rpm.
 # This works within ROS Noetic on Ubuntu.
 # This requires roscore active to faciltiate data transmission.
 # This transmits data from publisher to subscriber.